Coco Gauff can't get a new game plan at Wimbledon and loses to Emma Navarro

 LONDON — (AP) — Things were not going well for Coco Gauff against Emma Navarro at Centre Court, not well at all, and she kept looking at her guest box for help from her coaches.
 One, Brad Gilbert, would stand up and gesture, and they would talk back and forth, but a fix did not arrive.

-Hers was the latest in a series of departures by top women from the Wimbledon bracket this year: No. 1 Iga Swiatek lost on Saturday, No. 3 Aryna Sabalenka withdrew with an injured shoulder before playing a match and No. 6 Marketa Vondrousova was defeated in the first round.
+Hers was the latest in a series of departures by top women from the Wimbledon bracket this year: No. 1 Iga Swiatek lost on Saturday, No. 3 Aryna Sabalenka withdrew with an injured shoulder before playing a match and No. 6 Marketa Vondrousova, last year's champion, was defeated in the first round.

 Only two of the 10 highest-seeded women remain: 2022 champion Elena Rybakina, who is No. 4, and recent French Open runner-up Jasmine Paolini, who is No. 7 and meets Navarro next.
 Rybakina plays her fourth-round match Monday, while Paolini advanced Sunday when Madison Keys stopped playing because she was hurt.

-“I don’t have a ton of words,” said the 19th-seeded Navarro, a 23-year-old who grew up in South Carolina and won an NCAA championship for Virginia.
+On Sunday, she noticed the interactions between Gauff and Gilbert — and the player's growing displeasure with her performance.

-“I played really aggressively.
-Coco’s obviously an amazing player.
-I have a ton of respect for her and what she’s done at such a young age is really amazing.
-I knew she wasn’t going to make it easy on me tonight,” said Navarro, who reached the quarterfinals at a Grand Slam tournament for the first time.
-"But I wanted to play aggressively and push back against her game and I think I was able to do that.”
+“I don’t normally give the other side of the court too much energy.
+I keep it on my side of the court.
+(But) I guess seeing her kind of frustrated and looking at her box, putting her arms up in the air — it’s definitely a little bit of a confidence boost,” Navarro said.
+“I guess it maybe gave me a little bit of momentum and just some energy that I needed.”

-In addition to her trophy from New York last September, Gauff, a 20-year-old from Florida, has been the runner-up at the French Open and reached the semifinals at the Australian Open.
+In addition to Gauff's trophy from New York last September, the 20-year-old from Florida has been the runner-up at the French Open and reached the semifinals at the Australian Open.

 And while her first big breakthrough came at the All England Club at age 15, when she became the youngest qualifier in tournament history and beat Venus Williams in the first round en route to getting to the fourth, Gauff never has bettered that result.